bpiffard/Capstone_Final_Group_Project/README.md

 ![image](https://user-images.githubusercontent.com/105381777/198899776-652e54a3-f0f6-47f1-be35-2f667e9adfe1.png)

--	Promotions Cost by Store Type
+-	Promotions Cost and Sales Results by Store

 There are 49 different types of promotions but in general the costliest in total for all Store Types is the Weekend Markdown.
 However, this varies by store type: